What is arrhythmia?

 Conditions We Treat

-Based on the results of your child’s tests, our Terry Heart Center pediatric cardiologists may diagnose one of many conditions that can cause arrhythmias.
+Based on the results of your child’s tests, our Terry Heart Institute pediatric cardiologists may diagnose one of many conditions that can cause arrhythmias.
 Some of the heart rhythm disorders we treat are:

 - Atrial Fibrillation